© Crown copyright 2021

 Foreword by the Secretary of State for Transport

-The coronavirus (COVID-19) crisis has had a terrible impact on the lives and health of many UK citizens, as well as severe economic consequences.
-But it has also resulted in cleaner air and quieter streets, transforming the environment in many of our towns and cities.
+The COVID-19 pandemic has had a terrible impact on the lives and health of many UK citizens.
+But it has also resulted in cleaner air, quieter streets – and an extraordinary rise in walking and cycling.

 Secretary of State for Transport

 Network management duty guidance